indexzero/node-pkginfo/README.md

   console.dir(module.exports);
 ```

-By invoking the `pkginfo` module all of the properties in your `package.json` file will be automatically exposed on the callee module (i.e. the parent module of `pkginfo`).
+By invoking the `pkginfo` module all of the properties in your `package.json` file will be automatically exposed on the called module (i.e. the parent module of `pkginfo`).

 Here's a sample of the output: